jpjuliao/symfony1.4-jobeet/README.md

 # Jobeet Symfony 1.4 base project #

-This repository is about setting up a PHP env for jobeet tutorial with doctrine on https://symfony.com/legacy/doc/jobeet?orm=Doctrine
+This repository is about setting up a PHP env for jobeet tutorial with doctrine.
+You'll find a tutorial to create a blog on https://symfony.com/legacy/doc/jobeet?orm=Doctrine and a gentle introduction at https://symfony.com/legacy/doc/gentle-introduction

+Please have a look at the documentation and try on docker to get an impression.
+This is about getting to know some features of symfony 1.4 so we can discuss your findings later.

 ### What is this repository for? ###